ssemyan/ListAzureOpenAIModels/README.md

 # List Azure OpenAI Models
 Python script to list the available OpenAI quota in a subscription by region.
-It returns the name and quota available each model.
-For example, 70/240 means that 70K TPM out of 250K TPM have been allocated to deployments.
+It returns the name and quota used and total in thousand TPM for each region.

 ## Sample Output
 ```
-    Quota usage in francecentral:
-        Model: gpt-35-turbo                        70/240
-        Model: gpt-4                               10/20
-        Model: gpt-4-turbo                         10/80
-        Model: gpt-4-32k                           0/60
-        Model: text-embedding-ada-002              0/240
-        Model: text-embedding-3-large              0/350
+Region               Model                          Quota Used (K)  Total Quota (K)
+australiaeast        Dalle                          0               2
+australiaeast        gpt-35-turbo                   0               300
+australiaeast        gpt-4                          0               40
+australiaeast        gpt-4-turbo                    0               80
+australiaeast        gpt-4-32k                      0               80
+australiaeast        gptv                           0               30
+australiaeast        text-embedding-ada-002         0               350
+brazilsouth          text-embedding-ada-002         0               350
+canadaeast           gpt-35-turbo                   5               300
+canadaeast           gpt-4                          3               40
 ```

+In the example above, in canadaeast region of th 40K TPM quota for GPT-4, 3K are currently being used by deployed models.

+The columns are fixed lengh so they can be easily imported into Excel or other tools.

 ## Prerequisites
 `pip install -r requirements.txt`